PadminiKaranam/PensionManagementSystem-POD2/README.md

 2. Pensioner Detail MicroService:
     This MicroService stores 20 Pensioner details in a CSV file.
 It will return the pensioner details based on AadharNumber.
+    Step-1 : select POST method

+    Functionalities
+A)Authorization Microservice:
+Main Functionality---> To Generate the token and Validate the token.

+Step-1:Open Postman and follow the steps below:

+Step-2:Go to Url section and paste---> http://localhost:8400/auth/api/v1/authenticate

+Method:POST
+xrb-gwqn-ftf